Finding a Good Teacher

 Evaluating a Teacher's Experience

-Questions from Students Point of View
+Questions from the Student's Point of View

 Are the Lessons Private or Group?

-What Styles of Music does a Teacher teach?
+What Styles of Music Does a Teacher Teach?

 Cost?